-The construction scenario for the 2024 Modified Project Variant, which is provided in Appendix F, includes a conservative estimate of construction activities that would occur based on the land use and development assumptions associated with the 2024 Modified Project Variant; the number and type of construction equipment that would be used (and for what duration); the number of daily construction workers and field management staff; and the number of daily construction truck trips.
+The construction scenario for the 2019 Modified Project Variant, which is provided in Appendix F, includes a conservative estimate of construction activities that would occur based on the land use and development assumptions associated with the 2019 Modified Project Variant; the number and type of construction equipment that would be used (and for what duration); the number of daily construction workers and field management staff; and the number of daily construction truck trips.
 These estimates may be refined in the future as planning efforts transition into construction details.
-Appendix F also provides a figure delineating the anticipated phasing of major phases at CP.
+Appendix F also provides a figure delineating the anticipated phasing of major and sub-phases at CP and HPS2, with the phasing for HPS2 remaining the same as described in Addendum 5.